software-patterns/workshop/patterns/energized-work.md

 that enable you to sleep well.
 Do not deprive other people of sleep.**

-I swear my IQ swings by 50 points depending on whether I slept well the past few nights.
-No other factor makes as great a difference in my ability to learn, think, and communicate.
+*I swear my IQ swings by 50 points depending on whether I slept well the past few nights.
+No other factor makes as great a difference in my ability to learn, think, and communicate. —benchristel*

 ## Examples